LucyZhang1226/Hamburger-App/README.md

 ### React

-Use hook and props to make sure cart list data update in real time whenever customers change what they order and food data can be passed between arbitary two components.
+Use hook and props to make sure cart list data update in real time whenever customers change what they order and food data can be passed between arbitrary two components.

 ### Webpack